International Programmes 2025/2026

 University location

-Dortmund University of Applied Sciences and Arts welcomes foreign students who want to come and study at the Faculty of Computer Science as degree-seeking students or exchange students who study here for one or two semesters.
+The Dortmund University of Applied Sciences and Arts welcomes international students who wish to study at the Faculty of Computer Science—whether as degree-seeking students or exchange students planning to spend one or two semesters here.

-The Faculty of Computer Science receives international students from all over the world.
-They usually come from partner institutions and follow a course of study agreed with their home institutions or participate in our international Master's courses of study as degree-seeking students.
+The Faculty of Computer Science welcomes international students from all over the world.
+They usually come from partner institutions and follow a course of study agreed with their home institution, or join our international Master's programmes as degree-seeking students.

 Activate map